vmware-samples/vmware-blockchain-samples/vmbc-ethereum/README.md

 ## Beta Registration
 VMware Blockchain for Ethereum is currently in the Beta development stage.
 Users can deploy the code on a cloud environment or as a standalone developer kit.
 The product supports the ETH RPC API and enables users to run Solidity applications seamlessly.

 To get started, sign up for the [Beta program](https://via.vmw.com/3HlJCD).
-Upon signing the Beta License Agreement form, you receive an exclusive invite to our VMware  Blockchain Beta Slack channel where you can access the developer kit, previous webinar recordings, and other resources.
+Upon signing the Beta License Agreement form, you receive an exclusive invite to our VMware Blockchain Beta Slack channel to access the developer kit, previous webinar recordings, and other resources.

 ##  Quick Start Guide
 This quick start guide provides information on deploying VMware Blockchain for Ethereum and running applications.
 It also provides sample applications and instructions on configuring the various features and capabilities of VMware Blockchain for Ethereum.

-VMware Blockhain for Ethereum Documentation, see [https://vmware-samples.github.io/vmware-blockchain-samples](https://vmware-samples.github.io/vmware-blockchain-samples).
+VMware Blockchain for Ethereum Documentation, see [https://vmware-samples.github.io/vmware-blockchain-samples](https://vmware-samples.github.io/vmware-blockchain-samples).

 ### System Requirements
 Make sure that your environment meets the specific system requirements.